By Sarah Wilkinson

 rear its head.
 For a select few that re-connection happens – some of the

-be rekindled, molded, and perfected into a talent that becomes a vocation.
+rekindled, molded, and perfected into a talent that becomes a vocation.

 But it does not come without anxiety and self-criticism, age-accumulating

-self-doubting tendencies, and a great need to deschool
+self-doubting tendencies, and a great need to deschool the inner workings

 Singing makes people happy.
 I need only to run a

-and well-being, feeling empowerment and achievement, and having
+and well-being, feeling empowerment and achievement, and having great fun.

 For some people, I believe the loud-voiced child